piemar/mongodb-fle-queryable-aws-azure-gcp/README.md

 ```

 # Demo Application - using Cloud KMS Service with CSFLE
 Python application that inserts a document with CSFLE configured.
-CSFLE is configured to use AWS KMS KMS provider.
+CSFLE is configured to use AWS or Azure KMS KMS provider.

 ```
 # Demo application that demonstrates CSFLE with KMS Provider with client side schema